scottgriv/gmail-signature_template/README.md

 2. Open the directory `professional` or `personal` depending on your choice
 3. Edit the `signature.html` file with your information
 4. To change your profile picture, change the current `URL` with your own `URL` in the `img` tag in `SECTION #1`.
     - This image must be hosted on the internet.
-You can use [imgur](https://imgur.com/) to host your image.
+    - For example, you can use [imgur](https://imgur.com/) or [Firebase](https://firebase.google.com/) to host your image.
 5. Open `signature.html` in any browser to see the changes
 6. Select everything on the screen and copy it to your clipboard
 7. Open your gmail account, press the settings icon and go to settings